Notice: Your browser is not supported or outdated so some features of the site might not be available.

 Differences Between Sizes And Variants

-While there's one variant of the Sennheiser HD 800 S, 'Black', the manufacturer quietly made at least one change since our unit was purchased.
+While there's one variant of the Sennheiser HD 800 S, 'Black,' the manufacturer quietly made at least one change since our unit was purchased.
 Our unit includes a cable terminating in a balanced four-pin XLR cable, but models produced roughly from 2021 onwards include a balanced 4.4 jack instead.
 If you encounter another variant of these headphones, please let us know in the forums, and we'll update our review.

 Compared To Other Headphones

 The Sennheiser HD800S have outstanding, reference-quality audio reproduction that puts them in a league of their own.
 Their evenly balanced sound caters well to most tracks and music genres, especially compared to their retuned sibling, the Drop + Sennheiser HD 8XX.
-While their dynamic drivers may not reproduce as much low-bass as planar magnetics like the HiFiMan Arya, they can create an outstanding passive soundstage for an immersive, natural, and out-of-head audio experience.
+While their dynamic drivers may not reproduce as much low-bass as planar magnetics like the HiFiMan Edition XS, they can create an outstanding passive soundstage for an immersive, natural, and out-of-head audio experience.
 However, they're quite pricey, which can put them out of reach for most people, and you'll want to consider using an amp to help drive them to their full potential.

 See our recommendations for the best studio headphones, the best open-back headphones, the best headphones for music, and the best DJ headphones.